-1. Build the layout shown below, an extension of the one you just used.
+Build the layout shown below, an extension of the one you just used.
+Take care to connect the capacitor the right way round!
 The transistor acts as an electronic switch.
-It takes only a small current from the resistor-capacitor pair and so has little effect on the time delay.
+It takes only a small current from

 - Press and hold down switch X. The bulb lights after a short delay.
 (Once again, to repeat the test, press switch Y to discharge the capacitor.) - 3.
 Try other values of resistor and capacitor. - 4.
 Answer the questions in the Student Handbook.